 The body reacts to an injury or illness with pain.
-It is a sign that it is time to focus on that part of your body and take care of a problem.
-Long-term (chronic) pain is pain lasts for weeks, months, or years.
+Pain is a sign that something is wrong, and it is time to focus on what is causing the problem.
+Long-term (chronic) pain lasts for weeks, months, or years.
 Problems like arthritis, disorders of the nerves, or cancer can cause this type of pain.
-It can start when you are hurt or sick, then remain longer than the cause.
+It can start when you are hurt or sick and last long after you have recovered from the original illness or injury.

 Many people focus on managing physical signs of pain, but how you react to it is important too.
 How you think and feel about your health impacts the way you heal.
 It can affect how much the pain will get in the way of the things you do every day.